 Language and Concepts

-Conceptual modelling must track between and distinguish the terms used in a domain and in natural language to express propositions and the conceptual structure that lies behind these expressions.
+Conceptual modelling must distinguish and track between the terms used in a domain and in natural language to express propositions and the conceptual structure that lies behind these expressions.
 Keeping a clear distinction between linguistic and conceptual levels delivers a number of important principles to bear in mind during modelling activities.

 8.1 Don’t confuse polysemy with multiple abstractions